duneanalytics/docs/docs/migrations/index.md

 ??? question "Can I get help to migrate existing queries?"

-    Please direct your questions in the #DuneSQL Channel in the [Dune Discord](discord.gg/dunecom).
+    Please [create an issue in the translator github](https://github.com/duneanalytics/harmonizer/issues) for priority support.
+Otherwise, you can direct your general questions in the #DuneSQL Channel in the [Dune Discord](discord.gg/dunecom).